What is circular fashion?

-The concept ‘circular fashion’ was first coined and used in spring 2014 by two actors, almost simultaneously and independently of each other.
-One of these was Anna Brismar, owner of the consultancy firm Green Strategy.
-Brismar coined the term circular fashion in June 2014 at an early project meeting, when planning for a sustainable fashion event in central Stockholm.
-(This event was hereafter named CIRCULAR FASHION – SHOW & TALK 2014.)
-As developer and manager of the CFST 2014 event, Brismar introduced the concept and main principles of circular fashion to all participating brands and panelists as a guiding framework in preparing for the event.
-Some of the more well-known Swedish brands showcased at the event were Filippa K, Houdini and Nudie Jeans.
-Panelists at the two panel debates were professionals working in the sustainable fashion field in Sweden at the time.
-The CFST 2014 event became an important catalyst for spreading the concept of circular fashion within the fashion industry, first in Sweden and soon across a wider audience in Europe and globally.
+Back to the CFST 204 event in Stockholm… As developer and manager of the event, Anna introduced the concept of circular fashion and associated key principles to all brands and panelists who were invited to participate at the event in September 2014.
+The concept and principles formed central elements of the theoretical framework that Anna developed for the event.
+The framework was to serve as guidance for the brand representatives and panelists in preparing for the fashion shows and two panel debates.
+Some of the more well-known Swedish brands showcased at the event were Filippa K, Houdini, and Nudie Jeans.
+Panelists at the panel debates were professionals working in the sustainable fashion field in Sweden at the time.
+The CFST 2014 event became an important catalyst for spreading the concept of circular fashion within the fashion industry, first in Sweden and soon across a wider audience in both Europe and globally.

 Definition of circular fashion

-As defined by Anna Brismar, the concept ‘circular fashion’ is based on the main principles of circular economy and sustainable development, and relates to the fashion industry in a wide sense, i.e. not only to fashion but also apparel, sportswear and outdoor wear.
-Garments as well as shoes and accessories are in focus.
-The sixteen key principles of circular fashion concern the entire life cycle of a product, from design and sourcing, to production, transportation, storage, marketing and sale, as well as the user phase and the product’s end of life.
-The concept was inspired by the notion of circular economy, primarily the theories presented on the Ellen MacArthur Foundation.
+As defined by Brismar, the concept ‘circular fashion’ is based on the main principles of circular economy and sustainable development.
+It relates to the fashion industry in a wider sense, that is, not only to fashion products but also to apparel, sportswear, outdoor wear, footwear, home textiles, and similar products.
+Circular fashion concerns the entire life cycle of a product, from design and sourcing, to production, transportation, storage, marketing, and sale, as well as the user phase and the product’s end of life.
+From a theoretical perspective, Brismar’s invention and definition of circular fashion was inspired by the ideas of circular economy, primarily the framework presented by the Ellen MacArthur Foundation.

-‘Circular fashion’ can be defined as clothes, shoes or accessories that are designed, sourced, produced and provided with the intention to be used and circulate responsibly and effectively in society for as long as possible in their most valuable form, and hereafter return safely to the biosphere when no longer of human use.
+Circular fashion can be defined as clothes, shoes or accessories that are designed, sourced, produced, and provided with the intention to be used and circulate responsibly and effectively in society for as long as possible in their most valuable form, and hereafter return safely to the biosphere when no longer of human use.
 (Anna Brismar, Green Strategy, 2017)